 The emphasis during your stay lies on working together, but there is enough time and space left to enjoy the beautiful surroundings and the good company :) .There are a lot of possibilities for organizing activities for yourself or together with others: walking in the woods, meditating at the source, reading a book under the oak or by the stove, resting in the courtyard, singing by the piano or simply sharing and talking around the kitchen table ...

 - Wwoofers are asked you to come for a period of minimum 2 weeks.

 - You arrive in Bois-le-Comte between 3 and 4 pm.
 On your last day you leave at the same time.
-When arriving, please present yourself to the host.
-He/she will tell you where you can sleep and will give you all the information you need and if you have any questions or concerns during your stay you can talk to him/her.
+On your day of arrival there will be an info moment at 4 pm for all new workers.
+Don't miss this moment, our host will not have time to inform you extensively later on.
+If you have any questions or concerns during your stay you can talk to him/her.

 - You work about *5 hours* a day.
 You get board and lodging in return for your service.
+(We don't pay travel expenses.)
 You will probably be operating in a team as well as working on your own so it is good if you are able to do and like doing both.

 - You have one day off for every 6 days worked (when you stay here for minimum 2 weeks).
 When you get your day off depends on possibilities and work, so these days are agreed on while planning together, according the schedule.
 Please communicate in time if you want a specific day free; the sooner we know the better the chance that it will be possible.